uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 Use data from "Format_Names" in the Frequency spreadsheet to make the table.

 1. Make a table in the report with 6 columns and 4 rows.
-2. In the first column, put "Collections", "AIPs", "File IDs", and "Size".
+2. In the first column, put "Collections", "AIPs", "Files", and "Size".
-3. In Format_Names, for each of the frequency measures (Collections, AIPs, File_IDs, Size_GB):
+3. In Format_Names, for each of the frequency measures (Collections, AIPs, Files, Size_GB):
    1. Sort the column in Format_Names largest to smallest.
    2. Put the five most frequent names in the row for that frequency measure.
    3. Add the count in parentheses after each name in the table.